 - Resolution and Application

-- What it Teaches: The team moves through each dysfunction, guided by Kathryn’s example and
+- What it Teaches: The team moves through each dysfunction, guided by Kathryn’s example and leadership.
+They learn how to be open, embrace conflict, commit to decisions, hold each other accountable, and focus on results.

 - Be patient and consistent as the team builds these habits; transformation takes time.